automerge/automerge/javascript/HACKING.md

 - `/`: The full package with WebAssembly initialization
 - `/slim`: Only the JavaScript code, no WebAssembly initialization
-- `/next`: Only the "next" API and it's types, performs WebAssembly initialization
-- `/slim/next`: Only the "next" API, no WebAssembly initialization
 - `/automerge.wasm`: The WebAssembly file
 - `/automerge.wasm.base64.js`: The WebAssembly file as a module with a single export which is a base64 encoded string